 A preliminary meeting of the Advisory Admissions Board is held usually in February, to screen the applications that have been received and identify applications that are eligible/ineligible.
 Ineligible applicants will be notified following this meeting.
 The Admissions meeting is held usually in March.
 This is chaired by the Principal of Scoil Ghobnatan.

 At this meeting, the Advisory Admissions Board reviews and discusses the eligible applications received.

-- In the event that there are more eligible applicants than available places, the Advisory Admissions Board prioritises the eligible applicants.
+In the event that there are more eligible applicants than available places, the Advisory Admissions Board prioritises the eligible applicants.
 To do this, the Board uses a prioritisation rating scale which takes into account factors such as the severity of the speech and/or language disorder and the number of areas affected, the impact of the disorder on the child’s social and emotional well-being and the child’s age.
-The board will refer to the School/Preschool reports and the Social, Emotional & Behavioural checklists, and the Strengths and Difficulties Questionnaires to inform this process.
+The board will refer to the School/Preschool reports and the Social, Emotional & Behavioural checklists to inform this process.

 - Based on the outcome of the above, a recommendation for the allocation of the available places is made to the school’s Board of Management.

 Following the Admissions Meeting and Board of Management approval, the parents of successful applicants are notified by the school Principal with an offer of a Language Class placement for their child for the following September.
 Eligible candidates who cannot be offered a place are notified of this.